 They also believed that if the inferior ruby comes in contact with a superior one, then it can diminish its magical powers.

-In some cultures, it was also believed that rubies grew on trees.
+In some cultures, its believes that rubies grew on trees.
 They assumed ruby stone as small white gems that grow on trees and turns into the red in the light of the sun when they are ripening.

-For thousands of years, the ruby stone was used to preserve physical and mental health.
+For thousands of years, the ruby stone helps to preserve physical and mental health.

-This stone was considered as the stone of love.
+This stone is as the symbol of love.
 In ancient times, the ruby gemstone was considered as the perfect symbol for powerful meanings.

-With such a long and varied history, this stone has reached in the present time and is still considered as a powerful stone to protect yourself from harm in business, battle and to represent love.
+With such a long history, this stone has reached in the present time and is still consider as a powerful stone to protect yourself from harm in business, battle and to represent love.
 Still ruby maintains its power, beauty, and rarity that makes this gemstone desired by princes, gods and even by us.

-Nowadays, this stone is used in many jewelry items which are very fascinating.
+Nowadays, this stone is use in many jewelry items which are very fascinating.
 It is considered as the July birthstone.
 People also gift ruby gemstone on the 40th wedding anniversary.